aerval/scNanoGPS/README.md

     ```

 # Using scNanoGPS
-Please re-use the master run_scNanoGPS.sh for your convenience.
+Please re-use the master script "[run_scNanoGPS.sh](run_scNanoGPS.sh)" for your convenience.
-Make sure to update the path inside the master script with text editor, then run the script with the following command.
+Make sure to update the path inside the master script with any text editor you like, then run the script with the following command.
 ```
 sh run_scNanoGPS.sh
 ```